RTS-SYSU/LLVM-TA/README.md

 # LLVMTA

-This Repository contains LLVMTA a static timing analysis tool based on the LLVM compiler ecosystem.
+This Repository contains LLVMTA a static timing analysis tool based on the LLVM compiler ecosystem. **And CSL is working on this branch now.**

 ## Setup with VS Code and Docker development container